sendahug/send-hug-frontend/README.md

 ### Running Tests

-Running tests is done through the dedicated Gulp task.
-All you need to do is run `gulp test` or `npm run test` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.
+Running tests is done through the dedicated npm script.
+All you need to do is run `npm run test` in the terminal; this will start web-test-runner.

+**Note:** You might need to install Playwright first.
+If so, run `npx playwright install`.

 ### End-to-End Tests

 End to end tests are similarly written in TypeScript and named in the following format: `<component_name>.spec.ts`.
 They're all located in [e2e/src](./e2e/src).

 Since this is a full-stack application, running end-to-end tests requires running the [backend](https://github.com/sendahug/send-hug-backend) prior to running the tests.
+Once the backend is up and running, you'll need to run the front-end too.
+To do that, simply run `npm run dev`.

-Once the backend is up and running, run `gulp e2e` in another terminal tab.
-This will compile all files, run the frontend server and then run Cypress.
+With the Vite development server up and running, you can now run tests.
+In order to do that, run `npm run cypress` in another terminal tab.
+This will run Cypress.

 Note that you will need the username and password of an admin set to two environment variables in order to run some of the tests (`CYPRESS_ADMIN_USERNAME` and `CYPRESS_ADMIN_PASSWORD`).

-## Hosting

-The project was hosted live on Heroku (we're currently looking at alternatives, due to Heroku removing their free tier).
-If you want to clone and host your own version, you can do so by using the following guide (the following commands are for Heroku, but they can be adjusted depending on your host):

-1. Create a Heroku account (skip this step if you already have an account).
-2. Install the Heroku command line interface.
-3. In your Terminal, enter `heroku login`.
-This triggers logging in via the CLI.
-4. Enter `heroku create <APP_NAME>` (with your own app name).
-If successful, Heroku returns the live version's URL (will be referred to as <LIVE_URL>) and the Git repo link (will be referred to as <GIT_URL>).
-5. In your terminal, enter `git remote add heroku-client <GIT_URL>`.
-6. Update the live environment file with the correct variable values:
-   - LOGIN_REDIRECT - set to your <LIVE_URL> (or wherever in the app you want the user to be redirected to) to ensure after login the user will be redirected to your app
-   - LOGOUT_REDIRECT - set to your <LIVE_URL> (or wherever in the app you want the user to be redirected to) to ensure after login the user will be redirected to your app
-   - BACKEND_URL - set with your own backend URL (necessary for making requests to the backend!)
-7. Enter `git push heroku-client master`.
-This triggers the app build.
-If successful, you'll get a 'Verifying deploy... done.' message.
-8. Add the following environment variables (via CLI or via the Heroku website):
-   - PRODUCTION - set to true
-   - FIREBASE_API_KEY - the Firebase API key for your project.
-   - FIREBASE_PROJECT_ID - your Firebase project ID.
-   - FIREBASE_AUTH_DOMAIN - the Firebase auth domain for your project.
-   - FIREBASE_STORAGE_BUCKET - the Firebase storage bucket for your project.
-   - FIREBASE_MESSAGING_SENDER_ID - the Firebase messaging sender ID.
-   - FIREBASE_APP_ID - your Firebase App ID.
-   - FIREBASE_MEASUREMENT_ID - the Firebase measurement ID (for analytics).
-9. All done!
-Now you can visit your <GIT_URL> to see the live app.

 ## Known Issues